The Declaration of Independence — What it Says; What it Means

 For imposing Taxes on us without our Consent:

-consulted about the imposition of taxes, nor given any authority to
+have not been consulted about the imposition of taxes, nor given any

 For depriving us in many cases, of the benefits of Trial by Jury: